 Reel Size Classes for Bluefin

 50lb class: The sweet spot for SoCal bluefin.
 These reels hold 600+ yards of 65lb braid and deliver 30+ lbs of smooth drag.
 This is what most serious bluefin anglers run on overnight trips out of San Diego.
-They handle everything from 40-pound school fish to the occasional 100+ pound cow.
+Handles everything from 40-pound school fish to the occasional 100+ pound cow.

 Not sure what class you need?
 If this is your first dedicated tuna reel, go with the 40–50lb class.
 It covers 90% of SoCal bluefin scenarios and pairs perfectly with a quality 8-foot offshore rod.